 - Reporting the accident.
 Visit guest services or a member of staff and tell them about the accident.
 You should be given a copy of an accident report which could be used to support your claim.

-- Taking photographs/video.
-Photographs/video of the cause of your accident can make it easier to prove what happened.
+- Taking photographs/videos.
+Photographs/videos of the cause of your accident can make it easier to prove what happened.

 - Obtaining CCTV footage.
 Many areas in theme parks, including many of the rides, are covered by CCTV cameras.
 Therefore, request a copy if your accident was captured.